odow/StochOptFormat/README.md

   policy is a larger topic, so we expand on it in the section [Problems, policies, and algorithms](#problems-policies-and-algorithms).

-There is also an optional key, `historical_scenarios::List{Object}`.
-The value of the key is identical to `test_scenarios`, except that these scenarios should be any historical data that was used when first constructing the problem.
+- `historical_scenarios::List{Object}`.

+  The value of this key is identical to `validation_scenarios`, except that these scenarios should be any historical data that was used when first constructing the problem.
 This allows modellers to experiment with different representations of the underlying stochastic process.

   In our example, the second stage realizations have probilities of 0.6 and 0.4.
   However, there are two `historical_scenarios`, each with probability 0.5, so one may infer that another reasonable model would be to give the node realizations probabilities of 0.5 and 0.5.

 Providing both `realizations` and `historical_scenarios` allows us to to do two
 things: